Asian Beef Shiitaki Napa Cabbage Salad Recipe

 Posted on 17th of January, 2013 by Lévana

-My children make this dish quite often for Shabbos, and I always see it there with pleasure, like today, perfectly executed from my first cookbook, Levana’s Table: Kosher Cooking for Everyone.
+This dish makes nappa cabbage play a much larger role than it usually does a salad.
+Here it gets equal time with the beef and makes a wonderful main course.
+My children make this beef nappa cabbage salad quite often for Shabbos, and I always see it there with pleasure, like today, perfectly executed from my first cookbook, Levana’s Table: Kosher Cooking for Everyone.
 I’m so proud of my very first cookbook, which is displayed and extensively used in so many homes.

 This is a fabulous cold dish, overlaid with the very best of Asian Flavors, terrific served as is or on a bed of soba or cellophane noodles.
 You will love to see a little sliced beef go such a long way.
 Even if you don’t usually like rare beef, don’t cook this beyond medium rare; you will end up with tough meat and an uninspired dish.
 I love to use London broil, as it’s lean, tender and free of sinew and fat. if you happen to have a nice piece of leftover cooked roast on hand, it will do very nicely, just cut it in thin small slices (in this case, no broiling)